irisona/iris-android-challenge/README.md

 ### Questions:

-_If you have any question, feel free to reach out to me at the following email address: karoly@iris.la_
+_If you have any questions, feel free to reach out to me at the following email address: karoly@iris.la_